-7. Stay passionate: Do things that keep your creative writing passions burning.
+7. Stay passionate: Do things that keep your writing passions burning.
 Listen to music that inspires you to write.
 Watch movies and read books that tell stories that motivate you to tell a story of your own.
 Dance, sing, and make sure you’ve always got your notebook or journal with you, because you never know when your next great (or unusual) writing ideas will strike.

 It’s All on You

 Creative writing doesn’t just happen.
 You make it happen.
 Born without drive?
 Foster determination.
 Uninspired?
 Learn some new creativity techniques.
 Can’t think of anything interesting to write about?
 Write about your life, your friends and family, your problems, your best moments and your worst.
 Get a book of creative writing exercises and get busy.
 And remember, only you can prevent your dreams from coming true.

 Do you have any special techniques you use to keep your creative writing projects alive?
 Add your tips by leaving a comment.